Can AI recommendation algorithms provoke new interests instead of recycling familiar preferences?

 The industry standard for recommendations is collaborative filtering, meaning that recommendations are produced through a logic of resemblance.
 If two users have enjoyed similar movies in the past, and one of these users enjoys a new offering, that offering will be recommended to the other user.

 The curiosity engine employs antagonistic filtering and explainability.
 Antagonistic filtering begins by identifying users who are significantly different.
-Then, among those diverse users, a strand of similarity is located, perhaps a single movie or two that they both strongly enjoy.
+Then, among those diverse users, a strand of resonance is located.
+Resonance is not similarity, but a connection across differences.
+White wine is not similar to fish, and it is not similar to steak, but it resonates with one more than the other.
+Transferring to recommenders, what is sought are resonances between otherwise distinct users.
 From there, interests from one and the other can be recommended back and forth.